 General requirements for obtaining a work permit

-1. Availability of an employment contract with an employer in Slovenia.
-The first and main condition is the existence of a job offer from an employer registered in Slovenia.
-The employer must confirm the necessity of employing a foreign specialist, which includes checking the availability of suitable candidates among EU citizens.
+Existence of an employment contract with the employer in Slovenia.
+Accordingly, the first and main condition is the presence of a job offer from a registered employer in Slovenia.
+Confirmation of the necessity for employing a foreign specialist by the employer is needed, to which the check of availability of suitable candidates among the EU citizens also belongs.

-2. Professional qualifications and work experience.
-The applicant must provide documents proving his/her professional skills and experience relevant to the proposed position.
+Professional qualifications and work experience.
+Supporting documents of professional skills and experience relevant to the proposed position, which he/she is applying for, should be provided by the applicant.

-3. Compliance with conditions of employment.
-Conditions of employment, including wages, working hours and other aspects, must comply with national standards and Slovenian law.
+Compliance with conditions of employment.
+The conditions of employment, wages, working hours and other aspects have to be in compliance with national standards and Slovenian law.

-• A valid passport with copies of all relevant pages.
+A valid passport with a copy of all relevant pages.

 The process of applying for a work permit

-The application for a work permit is submitted through the Slovenian diplomatic mission in the applicant’s country of residence or directly to the Slovenian migration authorities if the applicant is already in the country on other grounds (e.g. study).
+Work permit applications are submitted through the Slovenian diplomatic mission in the applicant’s country of residence, or directly to the Slovenian migration authorities if the applicant is already in the country on other grounds, such as for study purposes.

 Timeframes for processing applications

-The work permit application process can take from several weeks to several months, depending on the completeness of the submitted documents and the current workload of the migration services.
+The process of applying for a work permit may take from several weeks to several months, depending on the completeness of the documents submitted and the workload of the migration services at that moment.

-Obtaining a work permit in Slovenia requires careful preparation and submission of a complete set of documents.
-Compliance with all requirements and correct documentation significantly increases the chances of successfully obtaining a permit and subsequent legal work in Slovenia.
+Obtaining a work permit in Slovenia requires careful preparation and filing of a full package of documents.
+Only under full compliance with all requirements and correct documentation does the chance of successfully receiving a permit and subsequent legal work in Slovenia increase substantially.

-The employment of foreign nationals in Slovenia is regulated by strict legal provisions that aim to control migration flows and protect the national labour market.
-For foreign nationals from third countries wishing to work in Slovenia, obtaining the relevant permits is a prerequisite.
-In this case, lawyers from Regulated United Europe will look at the key aspects of obtaining work and residence permits in Slovenia.
+In Slovenia, employment is regulated by a strict legal framework because, through legislation, the government tries to control migration flows and provide security for the national labour market.
+Foreign nationals from third countries, in order to be able to work in Slovenia, need to obtain the relevant permits.
+In that respect, lawyers from Regulated United Europe look at the key features regarding the issuance of work and residence permits in Slovenia.

 Single residence and work permit